saespamget3125/economocfacts/README.md

-The rise of global trade networks in the 17th century facilitated the exchange of goods, ideas, and cultures between Europe, Asia, Africa, and the Americas, ushering in the era of globalization.
+The economic theories of mercantilism dominated European economic thought in the 17th century, advocating for state intervention in the economy to promote national wealth and power.